adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-evil-texts-pt-1-or-why-they-cant-indict-the-cosmos.md

 On the one hand, *The Empty Man* seems to stand as a prime example for the aforementioned tendency of cosmic horror to externalize human activity by binding it to a fictional entity beyond our control (a move that essentially amounts to an aesthetic equivalent of reification).
-The experience which is allegorized by the film’s cthulhuian antagonist is that of living in a social structure naturalized to the point of becoming an unnegotiable, ahistorical truth of human existence.
-The dilemma of police intervention, in the film as in late Capitalism, lies in the social contingence of crime itself: punishing individuals never gets to the forces producing violent actors in the first place, elder Gods in the former, patriarchy/racism/poverty/etc. in the latter.
-Man in both appears as "empty", a vessel through which greater forces enact their will.
+The experience which is allegorized by the film’s cthulhuian antagonist is that of living in a social totality that individualizes while at the same time rendering choice that takes place on an individual level utterly insignificant.
+The dilemma of police intervention, in the film as in late Capitalism, lies in the social contingence of crime itself: punishing transgressions never gets to the forces producing violent actors in the first place, elder Gods in the former, patriarchy/racism/poverty/etc. in the latter.
+Man in the 21st century too appears as "empty", as little more than a vessel through which greater forces enact their will.
 Punishment of the guilty is mere performance, justice a sham.
-Cops of the neoliberal state can indict Harvey Weinstein, but just like they can’t indict the cosmos, they can’t indict Hollywood.
+The neoliberal state can indict Harvey Weinstein, but just like it can’t indict the cosmos, it can’t indict patriarchy.
 On the other hand, the film’s marked surrealism goes a long way of undermining the naturalization of man's emptyness: it paints a scenario wherein a crisis of the modern disciplinary regime only emerges as a consequence of supernatural intervention.
 In so doing, it raises